ResidentMario/cultural-insight/README.md

+##About
+The Cultural Insight tool is a web-based Bluemix-hosted cultural engagement tool.
+Users of the web portal are able to sign up for a weekly email service which sends them a shortlist of events happening in New York City that, based on a model of that user's interests, they would be interested in attending.
+The recommendation engine is implemented in Python using the Concept Insight IBM Watson tool; the webservice is implenented in Python Flask.
+The idea behind this application is that it will funnel the vast amount of information thrown at those that live in the city down to a core of causes that they care about, increasing their engagement by surfacing events that they are actually interested in attending.

 ##Structure of the application
 **Procfile** - This command is run whenever the application is restarted on Bluemix.
 It should be linked to your application's webservice: in this case, `app.py`.
 It is represented in the form `web: <command>` where `<command>`..